The delicious journey from cacao bean to ME to WE Chocolate.

 What if we told you there was a chocolate bar that not only tastes great, but does good, too?

-WE has operated development projects in this South American country for close to 20 years.
-So when the organization wanted to improve financial opportunities for rural populations, it combined a common livelihood—farming—with one of the strongest assets communities have—cacao.
+WE has partnered with communities to improve access to education in this South American country for close to 20 years.
+Its approach to development is holistic.
+So, when the organization wanted to further financial opportunities for rural populations, it combined a common livelihood—farming—with one of the strongest assets communities already have—cacao, the essence of chocolate.

-Crack open the cacao pod and inside you’ll find up to 50 pieces of white fruit, each containing a bean.
+Inside every cacao pod used to make ME to WE Chocolate are up to 50 pieces of white fruit, each containing a bean, grown on these family farms.
 Taste the fruit, and you’ll understand why it makes the best quality chocolate.

-During fermentation, the white pulp of the fruit will fall away to reveal the bean, which is then laid out in large trays and dried by the sun, before being prepared to go to the chocolate factory.
+During fermentation, the white pulp of the fruit will fall away to reveal the bean, which is then laid out in large trays and dried by the sun.
+Once the flavour range is locked in place, the beans are packed up and shipped out to the chocolate factory.

 For anyone who grew up wishing they had Willy Wonka’s job, this is where real chocolate magic—eventually ME to WE Chocolate—happens.
-But, at this stage in the process, we’re still several steps from a taste test.
+A few steps until we’re ready for a taste test.

 We’re getting closer to holding a ME to WE Chocolate bar in our hands.

-With three different flavours to choose from, you also have 3x the impact choices, with profits going back to WE Villages communities in Ecuador.
+With three different flavours to choose from, you also have three times the impact choices, with profits going back to WE Villages communities in Ecuador.
 Milk chocolate gives education, dark chocolate gives health care and dark chocolate + goldenberries gives food.

 Now to temper, before we taste.